zero-functional/zero-functional/README.md

 ### all

-Check if the given condition is true for all elements of the list.
+Check if the given condition is true for all elements of the collection.

 `all` can be used only at the end of the command chain.